 Here are some questions to ask yourself in order to help you determine your ideal CBD product and serving size.

 1. Does it use broad spectrum oil or pure CBD?

 If you’re looking for a wider range of effects, then a broad or full spectrum product is usually ideal.

 2. Is it nanoemulsified?

-A product containing nanoemulsified CBD oil can provide as high as four times the bioavailability of a standard CBD oil product.
+A product containing nanoemulsified CBD oil can provide as high as two times the bioavailability of a standard CBD oil product.
 This needs to be carefully considered in order to determine serving size.

 3. Does it contain additional active ingredients?

-Some products contain additional active ingredients such as Joy Organics CBD Softgels with Melatonin for sleep, or our CBD Softgels with Curcumin for pain relief or our CBD Salve, which contains additional essential oils that help soothe your skin.
+Some products contain additional active ingredients such as Joy Organics CBD Softgels with Melatonin, our CBD Softgels with Curcumin or our CBD Salve.
+These additional ingredients will impact your body in different ways.